MASTRIO/Idiot-Simulator/README.md

 # Nikhil-Simulator

-I like to insult peopel lol :)
+I like to insult people lol :)